2017NOLIFE/wisprs/README.md

-# ConfigShare API
+# Secured Chatting API

-API to store and retrieve configuration files
+API for secure chatting between users

 ## Routes

+### Application Routes

+- GET `/`: main route

+### Message Routes

-- `api/v1/configurations`: returns a json of all confiugration IDs
+- GET `api/v1/messages`: returns a json of all the messages
-- `api/v1/configurations/[ID].json`: returns a json of all information about a configuration with given ID
+- GET `api/v1/messages/[ID].json`: returns a json of all information about a message with given ID
-- `api/v1/configurations/[ID]/document`: returns a text/plain document with a configuration document for given ID
+- GET `api/v1/messages/[ID]/document`: returns a text/plain document with a message document for given ID
+- POST `api/v1/messages/`: creates a new message

 ## Install